MEIR Course

 General Information

-The MEIR course is taught by a Mobile Training Team (MTT) of three instructors over a period of 3 days.
+Currently, the MEIR live course is taught by a Mobile Training Team (MTT) of two instructors over a period of 2 days.
+The MEIR live course consists of pre-course asynchronous videos (approximately 4.5 hours) that need to be completed prior to the in-person 2-day course.

 Courses are scheduled on a first-come, first-served basis.
 The MEIR course is a training requirement for many DoD units.
 Requesting installations/units agree to allow non-tenant personnel (HRF, CERFP, CST, etc.) to attend the course.
 Exceptions may be made by the MEIR Director in special circumstances.
 Due to timing constraints, we can only support 5 CERFP courses per fiscal year.